phanerka/link-stash/Lediting/Fancy lediting tricks/background layer AKA layer 4.md

 yeah.

 its just \_bkg.png
+same size as room render
 separate bkg image to separate room image!

+Base game doesn't use such feature at all but MSC does a lot

 Value varies.
 In general, they're 10-30% transparent, rarely reach 50% or drop down to 4%